cbourke/ComputerScienceI/documents/syllabus.md

 It is important to start out positively.
 Put yourself in the mindset that you *will* succeed in this course and commit yourself to putting in a full effort in every aspect of it.
 To get you started, we're giving you **free starter points**.
 You have a perfect score in this course already!
 Keep it up!

+### PDC Modules/Surveys

+This course is experimenting with introducing **Parallel and Distributed Computing** (PDC) concepts early in the computing curriculum.
+These topics are usually covered in depth in advanced elective courses.
+However, we have developed a series of "codeless" modules that do not require any coding knowledge and cover PDC concepts in an accessible manner.

+As part of this experiment, you will complete a pre-module survey which will be graded based on completion (25 points).
+You will then go through 3 modules on PDC which includes running and observing some simulations, visualizations, etc.  You may complete these modules at your own pace.
+Once completed, you will then take a post-module survey (25 points) again graded based on completion only.
+Full details and due dates are posted in canvas.

 ### Readings